lmeromy/PDA/Static_and_Dynamic_Task_A/testing_task_1.md

 end # don't need this last end

 def self.cards_total(cards)
-  total  # must actually initialize an empty array here! for card in cards
+  total  # must actually initialize a count at zero for card in cards
-    total += card.value
+    card.value += total  # switch the order
-    return "You have a total of" + total #should be outside of for loop end end
+    return "You have a total of" + total  # need string interpolation
+     #should be outside of for loop
+  end
+end